Baltimore: Media

-Baltimore's main media outlet since 2010 is The Baltimore Sun which was sold by its Baltimore owners in 1986 to the Times Mirror Company, and then bought by the Tribune Company in 2000.
+Baltimore's main media outlet since 2010 is The Baltimore Sun, which was sold by its Baltimore owners in 1986 to the Times Mirror Company, and then bought by the Tribune Company in 2000.
 Since the sale, The Baltimore Sun prints some local news along with regional and national articles.
 The Baltimore News-American, another long-running paper that competed with the Sun, ceased publication in 1986.

 The city is home to the Baltimore Afro-American, an influential African American newspaper founded in 1892.

 In 2006, The Baltimore Examiner was launched to compete with The Sun.
 It was part of a national chain that includes The San Francisco Examiner and The Washington Examiner.
 In contrast to the paid subscription Sun, The Examiner was a free newspaper funded solely by advertisements.
 Unable to turn a profit and facing a deep recession, The Baltimore Examiner ceased publication on February 15, 2009.

 Despite being located 40 miles northeast of Washington, D.C., Baltimore is a major media market in its own right, with all major English language television networks represented in the city.
-WJZ-TV 13 is a CBS owned and operated station, and WBFF 45 (Fox) is the flagship of Sinclair Broadcast Group, the second-largest station owner in the country.
-Other major television stations in Baltimore include WMAR-TV 2 (ABC), WBAL-TV 11 (NBC), WUTB 24 (TBD), WBFF-DT2 45.2 (MyNetworkTV), WNUV 54 (CW), and WMPB 67 (PBS).
+WJZ-TV 13 is a CBS owned and operated station, and WBFF 45 (Fox, with MyNetworkTV on DT2) is the flagship of Sinclair Broadcast Group, the second-largest station owner in the country.
+Other major television stations in Baltimore include WMAR-TV 2 (ABC), WBAL-TV 11 (NBC), WUTB 24 (Roar), WNUV 54 (CW), and WMPB 67 (PBS).
 Baltimore is also served by low-power station WMJF-CD 39 (Ion), which transmits from the campus of Towson University.

 Nielsen ranked Baltimore as the 27th-largest television market in 2009.
 Arbitron's Fall 2010 rankings identified Baltimore as the 22nd-largest radio market.

+International relations

+Baltimore has ten sister cities, as designated by Sister Cities International.
+Baltimore's own Sister City Committees recognize nine of these sister cities, which are shaded yellow and marked with a dagger: